 The Coana core technology builds on state-of-the-art static analysis technology in the form of the open source Jelly program analysis.

 A static analysis is a program capable of scanning and understanding code without running it.
-Typical examples of tools that use static analysis include compilers and type checkers, for example, tsc for TypeScript , but often for more complex program properties
+Typical examples of tools that use static analysis include compilers and type checkers, for example, tsc for TypeScript , but some analyses can also scan for more complex program properties.

 Jelly creates a model of the input program known as a call graph.
 The call graph contains information about where functions are called.
 Let's consider a small example.